MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 *   Run it after the creation of the global object.
 *   Run it before any other script included in the HTML document is run.

-1. Copy the following code snippet and paste into `HelloWebView.cpp`.
+1. Copy the following code and paste it into `HelloWebView.cpp`:

     ```cpp
     // Schedule an async task to add initialization script that freezes the Object object